top of page

 The adjective 'fatal' has its origins in the Latin word 'fatalis,' which is derived from 'fatum,' meaning 'fate' or 'destiny.'
 In ancient Roman beliefs, fate was considered an inexorable force that determined the course of one's life, including the moment of death.
 Consequently, 'fatal' originally referred to events or circumstances that were destined or fated to lead to death.
 Over time, the term evolved to signify anything with the potential to cause or result in death, emphasizing the extreme seriousness, gravity, or deadly nature of a situation.
 Thus, the etymology of 'fatal' underscores the idea that certain events or conditions are bound by destiny to have dire and deadly consequences.

-Quiz: Find the meaning of the adjective fatal:
+Find the correct meaning of the adjective fatal:

 Try Again!